Learning, and Being a Continuous Learner

 Because as humans, we are learning machines.
 We are most alive and functioning closest to our potential when we are learning, adapting, adjusting, and finding new ways, approaches and techniques to improve our lives (or the lives of others) in some way.

 I believe in the above statements.
 They are as true as any other statement I could write here.
 But rather than talking about the philosophy of humankind, let me get much more pragmatic.
-Change and Learning

 Change is all around us.
 Some say the rate of change is increasing, but whether that is true or not, this is definitely a fact in our business lives.
 Products change, Customers change, process and policies change.
 We are put on a new team, we are entering new markets, and we have set new goals.
 In all parts of our daily professional lives change surrounds us.